 - My 5th grade ACE students mentor a kindergarten ACE class.
 (5th grade teacher in Yuma, AZ)

 - My students had the highest state science test scores in our county.
 This validates how aerospace can and does cover state standards.
 (5th grade teacher Van Buren, OH)

 - The program is very well organized, easy to follow, and age appropriate.
 (2nd grade teacher in Thousand Oaks, CA)

 - The kids loved the lessons.
 The program has been a great addition to our STEM curriculum.
 (3rd grade teacher in Anthem, AZ)

 - It brought our school together with a common theme. (principal in Fort Walton Beach, FL)

 ACE Program Accolades:

-- The program continues to grow, reaching over 800 educators and 100,000 students since program inception in 2007, thanks to the Air Force Association (AFA) and CAP members.
-Note that the Air Force Association became the ACE program Presenting Sponsor in 2014, which enables us to reach more educators and students.
+- The program continues to grow, reaching over 1,000 educators and 130,000 students since program inception in 2007, thanks to the Air Force Association (AFA) and CAP members.
+CAP members are helping conduct the ACE lessons and helping to coordinate speakers and field trips to enhance the ACE program, and this is helping the program's steady growth.

 - Guest presenters (such as parents, CAP & AFA members, community leaders, aerospace industry workers, etc.) provide students with positive role models and create excellent parent and community involvement opportunities.
 It is encouraged that you invite guest speakers and lesson presenters to make this program an awesome opportunity for mentorship and career exploration information for your students.